 Non-tenured regular faculty members will be evaluated through a full evaluation process in their fourth year of service prior to the tenure consideration in their seventh year of service.

 Tenured faculty members will be reviewed through the full process every six years post tenure.
-Additionally, they will be reviewed by their Deans or Directors at least every three years.
+Additionally, they will be reviewed by their deans or directors annually.

 CALENDAR OF EVALUATION - UNITED ACADEMICS